 Federal student loans, including Grad PLUS Loans and Direct Unsubsidized Loans, can be affordable ways to pay for your doctoral education.
 There is currently no subsidized loan option for graduate students.

 Direct Unsubsidized Loans are best for any student who needs federal student loans for graduate school.
 They have an interest rate of 6.08% for graduate and professional students, and you can borrow up to $20,500 per year.

 You may be able to qualify for these loans even if you don’t have great credit.

 >> Read more: Federal Direct Loans

 If you need additional funding, you can take out a Grad PLUS Loan.
 Unlike some other Direct loans, you’ll have to qualify for these loans through a credit check.
-They carry an interest rate of 7.08% in 2019–20, and you can borrow up to the total cost of attendance calculated by your school.
+They carry an interest rate of 7.08%, and you can borrow up to the total cost of attendance calculated by your school.

 Federal loans come with flexible repayment options and the possibility for Public Service Loan Forgiveness if you go into public service, such as teaching.
 Federal loans also have relatively low interest rates compared to some private loans.

 To apply for federal loans, complete the Free Application for Federal Student Aid (FAFSA).
 Using information from the FAFSA, your school will put together a financial aid package detailing the loans you’re eligible for.

 Private PhD student loans do not have the same borrower protections as federal student loans, but they can help cover additional costs once you’ve exhausted federal loans each year.

 As a PhD student, you are likely to qualify for competitive rates on private loans because people with doctorates tend to be high earners.
 But before applying for a loan, you should compare rates from several lenders to find the most affordable loan for your situation.